 Frequently Asked Questions

 It is easier and cheaper if the inmate or their family provide copies of documents we need.
-There is a document collection fee of $3,000 for us to collect these documents.
-Contact us today to find out more.
+There is a document collection fee that can range from a few hundred dollars to a couple thousand dollars for us to collect the documents.
+This depends on whether or not the jury questionnaires are public record, or if we have to hire an attorney in your state to subpoena the documents.

 If you are convicted of murder of a police officer, and one of the jurors is married to a police officer, that could be a reason for your counsel to dismiss the juror for bias.
 However, if that juror answered on their questionnaire that no one in their family is a police officer, this is an example of a violation of the 6th Amendment.
 Motions for a new trial based on jury bias is a very complicated procedure and not all appellate attorneys are familiar with the process.
 In addition to that, Juror bias is usually used only as a last resort because the information can be subjective.
 In the previous example, a judge could rule that this juror may have lied on their questionnaire, but maintain that the juror could have remained unbiased.
 Whereas a different judge in a different court could rule completely differently on the same set of circumstances.
 We always caution that while this is a means to try and get back into court, it is in no way guaranteed to work.

 No, absolutely not.
-The Constitution of the United States guarantees everyone a fair trial by an impartial jury of their peers, or fair treatment (truthful) by the officers of the court if they sign for a plea.
+The Constitution of the United States guarantees everyone a fair trial by an impartial jury of their peers.
 This means that everyone, innocent or guilty, deserves to be treated equally under the Constitution.
-If the trial was unfair, i.e. a juror had a bias that they did not reveal, then that would be an unfair trial — or if an attorney lied to the defendant in order to get them to sign for the plea, this is also unfair.
+If the trial was unfair, i.e. a juror had a bias that they did not reveal, then that would be an unfair trial.
 So we work with all inmates, regardless of their guilt or innocence, to make sure that happened.

 Jurors take an oath to be truthful and uphold the law.
 This means that the information they provide on the questionnaire is sworn to be truthful.
 If they lie, then that is considered perjury and may be prosecuted.
 That ultimately is up to the District Attorney as to whether or not they want to prosecute them.
 In most cases they are not, but it always remains a possibility.